samber/lo/README.md

 ### TryCatchWithErrorValue

-The same behavior than `TryWithErrorValue`, but calls the catch function in case of error.
+The same behavior as `TryWithErrorValue`, but calls the catch function in case of error.

 ```go
 caught := false